bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/02-excercise-file-loader.md

 - Loaders should do one thing
 - `file-loader` outputs the file to the output directory and returns a URL

+???
+For review, loaders should do one thing!
+Our `file-loader` outputs a file, and gives us the url!

 ---
 # Exercise 03 - Require Files!